bzofsv/java-algorithms/README.md

 # java-algorithms
-data structure and algorithms in java
+Data structure and algorithms in java

+Code examples from a middle-schooler.